 We start at the James Street Feed Company.
 Chris and I are having a beer and watching hockey on the television.
 Chris is telling me about his adventures in the Republic of Georgia.
 We reminisce about his place in Chambésy where I lived for a month while Chris was back in Canada on his annual leave.
-We compare notes on the University of Guelph Library where Chris worked before taking a job with the UN.
+We compare notes on the University of Guelph Library where Chris worked before taking a job with the United Nations.
 We debate the relative merits of hockey players, football players and baseball players as athletes.

 Audrey and Jorge are hosting the annual street party a couple of blocks further west.
 The unicorn and I sit to listen to the local musicians for a while.